ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-camera-mode.md

 **Blackmagic Tip:** If you aren't seeing video from your Blackmagic device, it may need a setting changed.
 Open Blackmagic's "Desktop Video Setup" application in your Applications folder.
 Ensure that the device's video input is set to HDMI instead of SDI.
 {: .notice}

-Other HDMI encoders, such as the [Elgato Cam Link](https://amzn.to/2WYElej) typically show up as a webcam, and work fine with Ecamm Live without any additional software.
+Other HDMI encoders, such as the [Elgato Cam Link 4K](https://amzn.to/2HNeYGv) typically show up as a webcam, and work fine with Ecamm Live without any additional software.

 #### Newtek NDI® Cameras